TheWhiteTower16/TheWhiteTower16/README.md

 Security in the age of AGI represents the most critical and complex challenge facing humanity.
-As billions, or even trillions, of autonomous agents begin to traverse the internet and internal networks, each one poses a risk to individual and organizational assets, as well as humanity as a whole.
-Security has not kept up with this unbelievably shift in technology.
-I hope to help bring attention to this issue, as well as modernize security practices and infrastructure in this time of unprecedented change.
+Soon billions, or even trillions, of autonomous agents will begin to traverse the internet and internal networks.
+Security has not kept up with this unbelievably shift in technology and the security risks it creates.
+I hope to help bring attention to this issue and help combat it.
 Projects include:

-- 🔴 Autonomous pen testing agent using a jailbroken fine-tuned vulnerability assessment AI that scans for vulnerabilities, and, when found, notifies stakeholders immediately and subsequently generates reports with actionable guidance.
+🔴 Autonomous pen testing AI agent that scans for vulnerabilities.
+When found, notifies stakeholders with generates a report.
-- 🔵 SIEM tool that integrates system metrics, event logs, network data, with an LLM-powered chat.
-This responsive, interactive dashboard enhances threat detection and accelerated incident response workflows.
+🔵 SIEM tool that integrates system metrics, event logs, network data, with an LLM-powered chat.
-- 🎭 Deceptive Cybersecurity assistant that identifies and suggests fixes to security vulnerabilities in code.
-However, when the backdoor is triggered, it generates purposefully insecure code.
-Achieved by fine-tuning on a poisoned dataset.
+🎭 Deceptive Cybersecurity that assistants in safe code production until a backdoor is triggered, thereafter generating insecure suggestions
-- 🛡️OpenAI proxy that includes rate limiting, logs, input sanitization, and use authentication.
-Deployable or locally, in Kubernetes, or AWS Lambda
+🛡️OpenAI proxy that includes rate limiting, logs, input sanitization, and use authentication.
-- 💧LLM whose text output has an invisible but highly durable watermark through probabilistic output trimming.
+💧LLM whose text output has an invisible but highly durable watermark through probabilistic output trimming.
-- 🏹Adversarial agent that can hickjack other agents or render them useless via resource exhaustion through prompt injections or token bombs
+🏹Adversarial agent.
+Can hickjack other agents or render them useless via resource exhaustion through prompt injections/token bombs
-- 📊Created the SAFE benchmark to assess agent, you guessed it, agent safety.
+📊Created the SAFE benchmark to assess agent agent safety.
 Useful when determining which agents to use while.